glennkroegel/pytorch-starlightcurves/notes.md

 - Switching L1 loss for L2 I found is better at capturing small local oscillations probably since larger.
 - Disabled bias
 - Clustering, one-vs-all similarity search for most unique objects
+- Clustering: OPTICS algorithm also assigns objects to no cluster if necessary.
 - If you have clusters you can then map them accross the sky or produce a power spectrum.
 Potentially provide insight and validation of cosmological models.

 # Datasets